azmolmiah/salafi-directory/readme.md

 ### Classes

-- List all classes for marakiz
+- List all classes for marakaz
 - List all classes in general
   - Pagination, filtering, etc
 - Get single class